Mon-Ouie/mon-ouie.github.com/.code/content/posts/brainfuck.md

 now: Wed Jun 29 08:31:23 2011
 ---

-Brainfuck is a very powerful and useful languages — surely, millions of people write their shell scripts in Brainfuck.
+Brainfuck is a very powerful and useful language — surely, millions of people write their shell scripts in Brainfuck.
 The simplicity of its syntax makes it even more powerful — only 8 instructions.
 [this is if you don't know Brainfuck](http://en.wikipedia.org/wiki/Brainfuck).